MahmoudElbaz74/CyAi-Dashboard/README.md

   - Produces a model label (Safe/Suspicious/Malicious) and a concise reasoning string

 - Stage 2 — VirusTotal Reputation:
-  - Submits the URL to VirusTotal with safe timeouts and error handling
+  - Submits the URL to VirusTotal using asynchronous polling
+  - Polls every 5 seconds until analysis completion or 90-second timeout
   - Parses detections and summarizes a `verdict` and stats for display

 - Stage 3 — Gemini Final Verdict: